ameya-angadi/Desk32/README.md

 ---
 ## UI Design (SquareLine Studio)

 The interface was crafted using **SquareLine Studio**, a visual UI editor.
 This allowed for a "Design Thinking" approach, ensuring the UI stayed minimalist and intuitive.
-The tool generated the high-performance C files used to drive the 60FPS animations.
+The tool generated the high-performance C files used to drive the smooth animations.
+The following image shows all the screens being added in the UI.

 ![UI Screen Collage](Images/Screens.png)